joseamesquita/AnimalShelterAPI/README.md

 1. visit MySQL Community Downloads and download MySQL Workbench for macOS: https://dev.mysql.com/downloads/workbench/
 2. when MySQL Workbench is installed, open MySQL Workbench application and insert local server 3306 and enter your password from above

+#### Installing Postman

+1. visit Postman for macOS: https://www.postman.com/downloads/
+2. select download and run the installer

 #### Accessing the Animals Database via the Terminal on macOS

 1. type 'mysql -uroot -p{'your password'}
 2. type 'show databases;'
 3. type 'use animal_shelter;'
 4. type 'select * from animals;'

+## Autherntication Exploration

+1. open the Postman application and make a POST request by typing 'http://localhost:5000/users/authenticate'
+2. in the Body tab of Postman, select raw and JSON, enter 'userName: test' and 'Password: test" inside the Body
+3. select 'Send' to send the POST request
+4. select the Authorization tab and copy the token string from the Body
+5. change the type to Bearer Token and paste the token string inside the token input
+6. you should now have access to the data from API endpoints

 ## Known Bugs